 6. It’s infinitely customizable.

-If you want your scrambled tofu to be soft and creamy, stir in some of this 5-Minute Vegan Cheese Sauce.
+– If you like your scrambled tofu soft and creamy, stir in some of this 5-Minute Vegan Cheese Sauce.

-If you’d like to make it to be a hearty meal, add some black beans.
+– If you want to make this a hearty meal, add some cooked black beans.

 How do you make really good scrambled tofu?